hkaushalya/ConnectionsTagFilter/prototype/README.txt

    |  |      `'  '-'  '             |  '--'  /   `'  '-'  '
    `--'        `-----'              `-------'      `-----'

--- try techniques used in natural language processing (stem word search and simple prediction methods etc.), -- summarize possible duplicates/spell corrections in a table (HTML/CSV/JSON?)
+- try techniques used in natural language processing (stem word search and simple prediction methods etc.),
+- summarize possible duplicates/spell corrections in a table (HTML/CSV/JSON?)
--- May be develop a JS a HTML table where user can select what to keep out of duplicates and corrections
+- May be develop a JS where user can select from a HTML table what to keep out of duplicates and corrections